Psianturi/near-jsonrpc-kotlin-client/README.md

 ### Prerequisites

 **Required:**
-- JDK 17 or higher
+- JDK 17 or higher (tested with JDK 17 & 21)
-- Kotlin 1.9.0 or higher
+- Kotlin 1.9.20 or higher
-- Gradle 8.0 or higher
+- Gradle 8.3 or higher

 **For Code Generation:**
 - Node.js 18+ (for TypeScript generator)